 Initial phase of treatment: home treatment

-We asked some of the top osteopaths in London for their best tips that they give to patients and here are some of the points they’ve put together.
+We asked some of the top osteopaths in London (at the FORM CLINIC)for their best tips that they give to patients and here are some of the points they’ve put together.

 Home treatment should start as soon as initial symptoms appear.
 Initial treatments include complete rest of the arm from any activity.
 Aside from rest, protecting the tendon should be implemented so that healing could immediately begin.
 These strategies can help treat tennis elbow at home:

 • Use warmth or cold, whichever could reduce pain

 A tennis elbow is very painful therefore pain relief is usually the first course of action.
 Use ice or cold packs for 10 minutes several times a day will help reduce pain.
 Use a small towel or a thin cloth over the area before you apply an ice pack.
 Aside from using ice you may also place a warm or moist cloth over the affected area or take a warm bath if this reduces pain.

 • Use medications for pain

 Nonsteroidal anti-inflammatory drugs or NSAIDs such as aspirin, ibuprofen or naproxen will reduce pain.
 There are also NSAID creams and ointments that you can use over the area.
 Other medications such as acetaminophen can also help with pain.
 Aspirin is not recommended for people younger than 20 years of age because it increases the risk of developing Reye syndrome.

 If your right arm hurts then find ways to perform activities using your left.
 You may also use better forms of equipment or tools to reduce stress on your arm.